ivorhoulker/rphk-ui/README.md

+# @rphk/ui

-# UI Components for Presence
+> UI Components for Presence

-Storybook, React, Tailwindcss.
+Storybook, React, Tailwindcss, Typescript.
+A submodule in the larger private Presence monorepo.